Skip to content

 default_instance_space str | None

 The default instance space to use for the generated SDK.
-Defaults to the instance space of the first data model given.
+If not provided, the space must be specified when creating, deleting, and retrieving nodes and edges.

 None